lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 The question is whether AI is still saving time once you count the time spent verifying its output.
 Certainly a lot of lawyers [are not bothering](https://www.linkedin.com/pulse/ais-legal-lies-exposed-combatting-hallucination-epidemic-harkess-v812c) to do that.
-I wonder whether AI could be used to help search in databases of real cases for language or arguments of the required sort.
+Perhaps AI could be used to search databases of real cases for genuinely relevant legal arguments.
 This would require creating specialist tools, as opposed to expecting an LLM to solve the problem out of the box.